-- Demonstrate a basic understanding of psychology's major concepts, theoretical perspectives, empirical findings and historical trends. - Demonstrate a basic knowledge of the principles of research design and an ability to apply them. - Demonstrate the ability to think critically about statements concerning mental processes and behavior. - Demonstrate an understanding of the ways psychology is applied in the realms of work, personal life, education and other real-world situations. - Demonstrate understanding of the career choices open to psychology students.
+- · Recognize and apply psychology's major concepts, theoretical perspectives, empirical findings and historical trends. - Identify and apply the principles of research design and an ability to apply them. - Describe the ways psychology is applied in the realms of work, personal life, education and other real-world situations. - Describe the career choices open to psychology students.